xingchengxu/xingchengxu.github.io/README.md

 </span>
 -->

-My name is Xingcheng Xu, and I am a Research Scientist at Shanghai AI Laboratory & Pujiang Lab, Guest Research Fellow at Shanghai Statistical Association.
+My name is Xingcheng Xu, and I am a Research Scientist at Shanghai AI Laboratory & PuJiang Lab, Research Fellow at Shanghai Statistical Association.
 Previously, I worked as a data scientist at Ant Group and Alibaba Group, and as a postdoctoral research associate at Imperial College London.
 I earned my Ph.D. from the School of Mathematical Sciences at Peking University, where I was also a joint Ph.D. student at the Mathematical Institute, University of Oxford.

 My research interests are focused on the intersection of mathematics, probability theory, machine learning, and economics.
 I am dedicated to exploring this interdisciplinary space and uncovering novel insights and practical applications.